ljw1004/csharpspec/csharp/expressions.md

 The *constant_expression* in an interpolation must have an implicit conversion to `int`.

 An *interpolated_string_expression* is classified as a value.
-If it is immediately converted to `System.IFormattable` or `System.FormattableString` with an implicit interpolated string conversion (§6.1.4), the interpolated string expression has that type.
+If it is immediately converted to `System.IFormattable` or `System.FormattableString` with an implicit interpolated string conversion ([Implicit interpolated string conversions](conversions.md#implicit-interpolated-string-conversions)), the interpolated string expression has that type.
 Otherwise, it has the type `string`.

 If the type of an interpolated string is `System.IFormattable` or `System.FormattableString`, the meaning is a call to `System.Runtime.CompilerServices.FormattableStringFactory.Create`.
 If the type is `string`, the meaning of the expression is a call to `string.Format`.
 In both cases, the argument list of the call consists of a format string literal with placeholders for each interpolation, and an argument for each expression corresponding to the place holders.